pinfloyd/i2a-landings/README.md

 Created and maintained by \*\*Pin Floyd\*\*.

-Contact via GitHub if context is required.
+Context clarification may occur via GitHub.

 Contact (asynchronous only):
 governance-channel@proton.me